silverfix/django-witch/README.md

 What is Witch?
 --------------
-Witch is just a container of a bunch of useful utils/mixin to facilitate your work ;)
+Witch is just a container of a bunch of useful devops script to facilitate your work ;)

 Why did you choose the name Witch?
 ----------------------------------